 Additional adult support will be provided in classrooms dependent on the needs of individuals or groups of children.
 The environment is designed to support children with individual needs e.g. visual timetables, individual workstations etc. as required.

-We have Learning Supports Assistants who are supported to deliver interventions such as: Read, Write Inc phonics, Speech and Language interventions, Emotional Literacy sessions etc.
+We have teaching assistants who are trained to deliver interventions such as: